AL0YSI0US/aloysious-portfolio/README.md

 ### ❤️ G R A T T I T U D E

 + Props to { `Instructor Michelle` } for helping me get the lab initially setup.
 I was having issues right out the gate, getting past `npm start`.
+She also continued to get me out of jams....I was shown how to condense codeblocks in vs code in order to see where they end and begin.
+Incredibly helpful for working with large code bases you have not written/are familiar with yet.
+Thank you!!!

 <p align="center">
 <img src="https://github.com/AL0YSI0US/AL0YSI0US/blob/main/img/linkedin.png?raw=true" height="auto" width="auto">